plesubc/presentation/html/Markdown/2022-11-22_Data_Integrity.md

 Note:
 Paul

 Now here comes the boring technical aside.
-Damge has outputs for both CSV and JSON.
+Damage has outputs for both CSV and JSON.
 You may ask why.

 * Both are easily machine readable, so it's very easy to use  R, Python or any other computer utility like a spreadsheet to compare file names/checksums/record lengths or whatever you need.
 * This helps to identify changes and errors